Tellurophenes: Polymers

 Tellurophene-vinylene copolymer can be obtained through Stille coupling of 2,5-dibromo-3-dodecyltellurophene and (E)-1,2-bis(tributylstannyl)ethylene, resulting in P3TeV in 57% yield with an approximate M_{n} of 10 kDa and a polydispersity of 2.4.
 By synthesizing thiophene and selenophene analogues, it was found that there was a reduction in the optical band gap as a result of the stabilization of the LUMO, resulting in a small band gap of 1.4 eV for P3TeV.
 By constructing organic field effect transistors (OFETs), it was found that the selenophene polymer had the highest charge mobility, and that the tellurium analogue did not lead to an increase in mobility despite the larger size of tellurium, and possibility of closer interchain Te-Te interactions, which was attributed to the low solubility of P3TeV which resulted in poor film formation.
 Therefore, the authors remarked that future work entailed modifying the side-chains to increase solubility.

-Selected projects

-Tellurophenes have no applications, but some publications report on attempts nonetheless.